CAPACITY BUILDING FOR ORGANIZATIONS OF PERSONS WITH DISABILITIES - Inclusive Civil Society Strengthening

 Women Empowered calls on partners to support a high-impact, low-cost intervention that places women at the center of recovery.
 By investing in skills training, equipment, and accompaniment, partners help build pathways to dignity and autonomy for women, strengthening families, communities, and the prospects for lasting stability.

-KOUT POUS Another Way to Move Humanitarian Assistance Forward
+Kout Pous, Another Way to Move Humanitarian Assistance Forward

 Haiti is experiencing a prolonged humanitarian, economic, and social crisis that has severely undermined household livelihoods.
 Nearly 5.5 million people require humanitarian assistance, and more than 4.5 million face acute food insecurity.
 Internal displacement (≈1.5 million people) forced returns of migrants, and weak local economies, where the informal sector dominates employment, have deepened dependence on humanitarian aid.